-- Speech or conduct which is injurious or derogatory to students or subordinates (even if provoked), regardless of whether or not the person is present; disposing of materials, such as theses, brought by students or subordinates by throwing them in the trash or tearing them up; refusing to accept such materials, or not giving them due consideration, for example by not reading them properly, refusing to communicate directly with students or subordinates, etc. - 8.
-Violence - 9.
-Slander - Spreading false rumors; insulting or slandering someone; distributing slanderous materials
+- Speech or conduct that is injurious or derogatory to students or subordinates (even if provoked), regardless of whether or not the person is present; disposing of materials such as theses brought by students or subordinates by throwing them in the trash or tearing them up; refusing to accept such materials or not giving them due consideration, for example by not reading them properly, refusing to communicate directly with students or subordinates, etc.

+8. Violence

-- 10. Instructing someone to work under unreasonable conditions - Instructing someone to work late at night, or alone, without reason; instructing someone to conduct experiments late at night or on holidays etc. - 11.
-Other abuses of authority - a) Enforcement of unreasonable rules - b) Pressuring someone into an intimate relationship - c) Coercing someone to commit dishonest or illegal acts; coercing someone to receive dishonest earnings or benefits etc. - d) Other: Pressuring someone to work late at night to make materials for an academic presentation for which they are not a co-presenter etc. - 12.
-Invasion of privacy - Persistently asking for detailed information about a person's family, friends or partner etc., attempting to pry or interfere in someone's private life etc. - Excluding or ostracizing international students, students from other institutions, auditing students, guests etc. - Discriminatory treatment based on a student's status or position etc. - 14.
-Other - Treating students disdainfully or contemptuously etc.
+- 9. Slander - Spreading false rumors; insulting or slandering someone; distributing slanderous materials. - 10.
+Instructing someone to work under unreasonable conditions - Instructing someone to work late at night or alone without reason; instructing someone to conduct experiments late at night or on holidays, etc. - 11.
+Other abuses of authority - a) Enforcement of unreasonable rules - b) Pressuring someone into an intimate relationship - c) Coercing someone to commit dishonest or illegal acts; coercing someone to receive dishonest earnings or benefits, etc. - d) Other abuses of authority, such as pressuring someone to work late at night to make materials for an academic presentation for which they are not a copresenter, etc. - 12.
+Invasion of privacy - Persistently asking for detailed information about a person's family, friends, or partner, etc.; attempting to pry or interfere in someone's private life, etc. - Excluding or ostracizing international students, students from other institutions, auditing students, guests, etc. - Discriminatory treatment based on a student's status or position etc. - 14.
+Other - Treating students disdainfully or contemptuously, etc.